Project Questions

 # Upload Questions/Answers form spreadsheet (.csv)

 This option is best for Projects that involve a large population of plants or many Project questions.
-For directions on how to set up your .csv, see the 'Using the csv Upload Feature' document.
+See Large-Scale Projects for the required CSV layout and upload workflow.

 1. Drag and drop the csv into the box or click on the box to choose the csv file to upload.